 9.6.3 Selection Experiment BS1534-2b (MC 5.1, Generic Audio, 128 and 160 kbps, 5.1 Loudspeaker Presentation)

 Selection Experiment BS1534-2b evaluates IVAS for multi-channel 5.1, generic audio at 128 and 160 kbps using loudspeaker 5.1 presentation.
-See IVAS-8a, Annex F.4 for details.
+See Annex C.13 for details.

 The averaged results per condition for experiment BS1534-2b are depicted in the following figures.
 The three figures show the individual results for the two labs and the results for a joint evaluation, respectively.
 The conditions are shown grouped by Hidden Reference (c01), LP 7k anchor (c02), EVS conditions with increasing bitrate (c03 – c05) and IVAS conditions with increasing bitrate (c06 – c07).